-Owning a dog carries the responsibility of ensuring your dog is not a nuisance or menace to your neighbours and the wider community and all dog owners must comply with a number of local law and environmental health requirements.
+Owning a dog carries the responsibility of ensuring your dog is not a nuisance or menace to your neighbours and the wider community.
+All dog owners must comply with a number of local law and environmental health requirements.

-Ensure your pet is not a nuisance, known as the Berserker
+- Ensure your pet is not a nuisance.

 Fines are in place for those who disregard the regulations.

 Keep your dog's registration details up to date.